dcmfx/dcmfx/docs/src/tools/cli.md

 Usage: dcmfx [OPTIONS] <COMMAND>

 Commands:
-  get-pixel-data  Extracts pixel data from DICOM P10 files, writing each frame
+  get-pixel-data  Extracts pixel data from DICOM P10 files, writing it to image
-                  to an image file
+                  and video files
   modify          Modifies the content of DICOM P10 files print           Prints the content of DICOM P10 files json-to-dcm     Converts DICOM JSON files to DICOM P10 files